AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/create-oauth-application.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> You must be a Workfront administrator. </td>
+   <td> You must be a [!DNL Workfront] administrator. </td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## OAuth2 overview

 Imagine that an application needs to pull some specific information from Workfront.
 An application that requests information is called a client.
 For this example, the client name is ClientApp.
 ClientApp needs access to a particular user's information, and therefore needs to access Workfront as that user.
 If your user gives ClientApp their username and password, ClientApp could access all of the data that the user can access.
 This is a security risk, because ClientApp only needs a small, specific set of information.

-When you create an OAuth2 app for ClientApp, you are essentially telling Workfront that ClientApp is allowed to access Workfront, but only if the user whose account ClientApp is accessing gives permission for the access.
+When you create an [!UICONTROL OAuth2] app for [!DNL ClientApp], you are essentially telling [!DNL Workfront] that ClientApp is allowed to access [!DNL Workfront], but only if the user whose account ClientApp is accessing gives permission for the access.

-## Create an OAuth2 application
+## Create an [!UICONTROL OAuth2] application

-When creating an OAuth2 application, choose the type of application that best meets the needs of your integration.
+When creating an [!UICONTROL OAuth2] application, choose the type of application that best meets the needs of your integration.

 <table style="table-layout:auto">
  <col>